themis-project/themis-finals-guidelines/README.md

 *Note:* You can overwrite attributes by modifying `nodes/vagrant.json` file.
 This file is ignored in Git so you can be sure that you won't break anything.
 4. Create virtual machine attributes file (for Vagrant)
 `$ cp opts.yml.example opts.yml`
 *Note:* Virtual machine managed by Vagrant needs to have 2 network interfaces enabled.
 First is NAT interface - this is for Vagrant which will be managing the instance with SSH.
 Second is bridge interface.
-To make bridge interface work, you should specify (in `opts.yml`) an IP address (outside of your router's DHCP range, otherwise it might not work) and your network adapter's name (Non-latin names might not work, that's Vagrant issue).
+To make bridge interface work, you should specify (in `opts.yml`) an IP address (outside of your router's DHCP range, otherwise it might not work) and your network adapter's name (non-latin names might not work, that's Vagrant issue).
+Instead of bridge interface, you may try host-only networking (see [Vagrant documentation](https://docs.vagrantup.com/v2/networking/private_network.html) for more info).
 5. Create and provision virtual machine
 `$ vagrant up`
 *Note:* For the first time, it will take a while, because Vagrant will download a base Ubuntu box and after that it will install some software including Git, Ruby, PostgreSQL and so on.